 ./pants script will self-update on the next run.

 Some project layouts use top-level folders for namespace purposes, but have the code live underneath.
 However, the code's imports will ignore these top-level folders, thanks to mechanisms like the

 $PYTHONPATH and the JVM classpath.
 For example, to import the file

 import src.my_project.app.
 Source roots are how Pants understands these imports.

 By default, Pants recognizes having no source root, or having

 src/py as source roots.
 If your project has a different structure, see Source roots for how to configure them, and for examples of different project structures with Pants.

-Most Pants functionality is provided via pluggable backends.
-You enable a backend by listing it under the
+Most Pants functionality is provided via pluggable backends, which are activated by adding to the

-Finally, once you have enabled the backends for the language(s) you'd like to use, you will need to create BUILD files that declare the metadata for your files.
+Finally, once you have enabled the backends for the language(s) you'd like to use, run

 Updated 6 months ago